AliHaider93/AliHaider93.github.io/README.md

   + Section_Solid_Peri,
   + Section_Sph,
   + Section_Tshell
-+  Implementaion of a beam with cross-section type 1 which is a tubular cross-section on the BRL-CAD side.
-I have implemnted the pipe calss to handle this beam element where this element is represented as a pipe premative in BRL-CAD .g database.
++ Implementation of a beam with cross-section type 1 which is a tubular cross-section on the BRL-CAD side.
+This beam element is represented as a pipe primitive in the BRL-CAD database.
+The implementation of the pipe class is also included in this pull request.